Playing years ago at Amarcord

-Back when I was in Peace Corps, I met this girl named Salome, who I later became friends with.
-She found me out from my rantings on this very blog and learned that I was trying to get Internet access set up at the youth center, so the local youth could have a free place to go and use the Internet - I never told her that, instead of using it for educational purposes, they mainly just sat there flipping through pictures on odnoklassniki, like a Russian Facebook, but since everyone does that here, I assume she knew - she helped me get some funding to set it all up, and a couple of months of cash to keep the service going through a while.
+Back when I was in Peace Corps, I had met this girl named Salome, who I later became friends with.
+She found me out from my rantings on this very blog and learned that I was trying to get Internet access set up at the youth center, so the local youth could have a free place to go and use the Internet--I never told her that, instead of using it for educational purposes, they mainly just sat there flipping through pictures on odnoklassniki, which was like a Russian Facebook, but since everyone was doing that there, I assumed she knew--she helped me get some funding to set it all up, and a couple of months of cash to keep the service going through a while.
 The only other Internet access in the village was at an Internet cafe on the other side, or from USB dongles that only the wealthy could afford.
 Salome and I maintained contact through the years, and she became a somewhat regular at my shows.

 Then one show, Salome was quite late, and none of my other usual crowd were there on-time, and that's when I saw a girl I had never seen before.
 She was wearing a flowery scarf--April always has unexpected weather here anyway, so that was nothing strange--and her majestic cheekbones stood like the Temple of Artemis--those cheekbones were the first details of her face I fell in love with, even before I spoke to her.

 At first she was in the back room, and I only gave her a few glances, always newly shy around beautiful women I didn't know.
 I looked at her from the corner of my eye each time I went up to get a beer, and when she moved to the main room after I started to perform, I asked her her name.
 "Teo," she said.
 She even had a name that meant "goddess"!
 And then I found out she was a friend of Salome's, waiting for the latecomer, though usually Salome was a punctual person.
 But it was good that she was late this time, since I got to talk to Teo.